What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Close-up of a hand holding a clear water bottle

+The body requires water to function.
 It is dependent on all cells, tissues, and organs.
-Water intake makes it possible for the nutrients to move through the bloodstream.
+Water intake enables nutrients to move through the bloodstream.
 Likewise, it aids in digestion.
 Lubricates the joints.
-And allows contraction in muscles.
+It allows contraction in muscles.

 Water also regulates body temperature.
 Notice how you become thirstier during warmer weather or even when exercising.
 Without water, the body will quickly get weak and tired.
 We've all been there, right?